James Ellington: Accident

 On 17 January 2017, Ellington was injured in a road accident alongside fellow sprinter Nigel Levine; the pair "were riding a motorbike when they were struck head on by a car travelling on the wrong side of the road".
 They were in Tenerife, Spain, undertaking warm-weather training with a group of British sprinters.
 Both athletes were admitted to hospital and were described on 18 January as "conscious and stable".
 The Guardian suggested that Ellington's injuries were "career ending" and stated that they consisted of "broken bones in his tibia and fibula and [he] is also believed to have fractured his pelvis".
+On 8 May 2024, Ellington received a six figure out-of-court settlement from a Spanish motor insurance company which had admitted liability in relation to the incident.